konsulting/laravel-transformer/readme.md

 Please:

-* Use the PSR-2 Coding Standard
+* Use the PSR-2 Coding Standard.
 * Add tests, if you’re not sure how, please ask.
 * Document changes in behaviour, including readme.md.

 ## Testing
-We use [PHPUnit](https://phpunit.de) and the excellent [orchestral/testbench](https://github.com/orchestral/testbench)
+We use [PHPUnit](https://phpunit.de) and the excellent [orchestral/testbench](https://github.com/orchestral/testbench).

 Run tests using PHPUnit: `vendor/bin/phpunit`